elbaro/pyro-postgres/book/src/conn.md

 conn = Conn("pg://test:1234@localhost")  # `socket` parameter is not provided, but `conn` can be a TCP connection or Unix socket connection.
 ```

-This feature is useful if your local socket address is located at a dynamic location `/run/user/1000/devenv-8c67ae1/postgres/.s.PGSQL.5432`.
+This feature is useful if your local socket address is located at a dynamic location like `/run/user/1000/devenv-8c67ae1/postgres/.s.PGSQL.5432`.
 For production, disable this flag and use the TCP connection or manually specify the socket address.